GENI-NSF/geni-tools/README-omni.txt

      AM does not speak that type and version, nothing is returned.
 Use GetVersion to see available types at that AM.
      Type and version are case-sensitive strings.
+  --slicecredfile says to use the given slicecredfile if it exists.

   File names will indicate the slice name, file format, and either the number of Aggregates represented (omnispecs), or